koobind/koobind/docs/ldap.md

 $ kubectl create configmap mgrconfig -n koo-system --from-file=./ipa1/
 ```

-Of course, you will need to delete the `koo-manager` pod for the configuration to be effective.
+Of course, you will need to delete the `koo-manager` pod for the deployment to restart it and the configuration to be effective.

 An alternate solution could be to generate an intermediate file: